College of Pharmacy

-The College of Pharmacy was reorganized in 1978, thus establishing the present Department of Pharmaceutics and Pharmaceutical Chemistry.
+The College of Pharmacy was reorganized in 1978, thus establishing the present Department of Molecular Pharmaceutics.
 Dr. William Higuchi was recruited as Chairman in 1982.
 The innovative and productive research interests and activities of he and his coworkers provided significantly expanded research activation.
-Increasing collaborative research with Utah's Bioengineering program has produced numerous creative, impacting joint projects.
+Increasing collaborative research with Utah's Biomedical Engineering program has produced numerous creative, impacting joint projects.

 The Center for Controlled Chemical Delivery (CCCD) was founded by Dr. S.W.
 Kim in 1986, one of the first State of Utah Centers of Excellence.
-The recruitment of Dr. J. Kopecek (half-time with the Department of Bioengineering) provided focus on water soluble polymers for drug delivery applications.
+The recruitment of Dr. J. Kopecek (half-time with the Department of Biomedical Engineering) provided focus on water soluble polymers for drug delivery applications.
 Dr. J. Herron's recruitment provided expertise in antibody chemistry, with application to drug targeting.
-CCCD has organized and conducted an international drug delivery conference in Salt Lake City in odd-numbered years now in its' 15th running.
+CCCD has organized and conducted an international drug delivery conference in Salt Lake City in odd-numbered years since 1983.
 The Utah conference now draws approximately 300 participants, making it one of the most significant drug delivery conferences in the field.

-Dr. Dinesh Patel (Research Faculty from 1984-1986) S.W.
+Dr. Dinesh Patel (Research Faculty from 1984-1986), S.W.
 Kim, and W. Higuchi founded the Department's first major spin-off company, Therapeutic Technologies, Inc. (TTI).
-TTI is now a mid-size pharmaceutical firm specializing in transdermal devices.
+TTI a mid-size pharmaceutical firm specializing in transdermal devices was subsequently bought by Watson Pharmaceuticals and Actavis.
 The faculty also consult for a variety of pharmaceutical and health care companies.

-The Pharmaceutics & Pharmaceutical Chemistry graduate program at the University of Utah emphasizes education at the interface of physical/physical organic chemistry, mathematics, novel materials and modern biology.
+The Molecular Pharmaceutics graduate program at the University of Utah emphasizes education at the interface of physical/physical organic chemistry, mathematics, novel materials and modern biology.
 Graduate students learn to apply fundamental concepts in these areas to many specialized areas of research, including:

 - Mechanisms of drug transport in biological membranes, drug release from dosage forms/delivery systems, and drug targeting to specific organs, cells, or sub-cellular organelles;